Hang around a gym long enough and you’ll probably hear talk of compound versus isolation moves. Say what? It’s pretty self-explanatory, actually.

 Make it harder: Place a weight next to each hand and lift the weight when performing each row.

-8. Squat to Overhead Press
+8. Squat to overhead press

-Hold a weight with both hands at your chest and stand with feet hip-width apart.
-Send your hips back and bend your knees as you come into a low squat.
+Hold a weight with both hands at your chest.
+Stand with feet hip-width apart.
+Send hips back and bend knees as you come into a low squat.

 Make it harder: Hold a kettlebell upside down in one hand, balancing so the bell always faces the ceiling.

-Holding a weight at your chest, step up onto a step, bench, or chair with your right foot.
-Focus on engaging your right glute and right hamstrings (not just pushing off with the left foot) as you step up.
+Holding a weight at your chest, step up onto a step, bench, or chair with right foot.
+Focus on engaging right glute and right hamstrings (not just pushing off with left foot) as you step up.

-At the bottom of your squat, perform a biceps curl, bending at the elbows to bring hands to shoulders, and extending all the way back down before rising to starting position.
+At the bottom of your squat, perform a biceps curl, bending at elbows to bring hands to shoulders and extending all the way back down before rising to the starting position.

-In a high plank position, jump feet hip-width apart, then back together, keeping core tight throughout.
+Start in a high plank position.
+Jump feet hip-width apart, then back together, keeping core tight throughout.
 Still holding a high plank, tap left shoulder with right hand, then right shoulder with left hand.

 Bend elbows, using triceps to lower weight behind head.
-Press weight back up, then lower it to your chest before returning to starting position.
+Press weight back up, then lower it to chest before returning to starting position.
 Focus on engaging your core throughout the exercise.

-13. Split Squat Chop
+13. Split squat chop

-Bend knees and lower into a lunge as your bring the weight toward your left hip in a chopping motion.
-Return to starting position with weight on a high diagonal.
+Bend knees and lower into a lunge as you bring the weight toward left hip in a chopping motion.
+Return to starting position with the weight on a high diagonal.
 Repeat on the other side.